revoltchat/rfcs/rfcs/rfc-0000-interactions.md

 member context menu commands are not attached to any specific channel and are invoked at a server level, message context menu commands have the message's channel attached.

+## Ephermeral Messages

+Ephermeral messages are messages which only one user can see, they can be sent as response to interactions, they are not stored in the server and are only sent to the user.

 ## Message Components